cavalli1234/NeFSAC/README.md

 Further options are available to customize the training, please check them out with `python train.py --help`.

-## How to test NeFSAC into my RANSAC framework
+## How to integrate NeFSAC into another RANSAC framework

 Implementations and frameworks for RANSAC can vary widely, so we don't provide a ready module to use here.
 However, the implementation of a NeFSAC sampler from a torschscript model is straghtforward wherever torchscript is supported.
 A full Python implementation can be found in `source/ransac/samplers.py`.